adamboy7/Open-Journal/README.md

 ### ID# : Name : Icon

 * *ID#: The number assigned to the item, usually it's position in the index starting from 0.
 Items don't have to be in order though and gaps are allowed.
-Supplied indexies are based off of in game values found in RAM using Crazycatz00's Englich Patch.*
+Supplied indexies are based off of in game values found in RAM using Crazycatz00's English Patch.*

 * *Name: What you'd like to call your item/ability/enemy.
 Supplied names are based off of the 2.5 HD remake.
 Any character including spaces are allowed, except colon ":" and hashtag "#".
 Colon is used as the index divider, and any line with a hashtag will be treated as a comment.*